remlapmot/mrrobust/README.md

 # mrrobust package: Stata commands for MR-Egger, IVW, and weighted median estimators
 The `mrrobust` package contains several commands implementing estimators robust to certain proportions of invalid instrumental variables.
 Such estimators are becoming widely used, especially in Mendelian randomization studies in epidemiology.

 These commands are used with summary data of the genotype-phenotype and genotype-outcome associations.
-Such data can be obtained from MR-Base <http://www.mrbase.org> (Hemani et al., MR-Base: a platform for systematic causal inference across the phenome using billions of genetic associations. bioRxiv, 2016, <https://doi.org/10.1101/078972>).
+Such data can be obtained from MR-Base <http://www.mrbase.org> (Hemani et al. 2016).

 In the package there are the following commands:

- - `mregger` implements the IVW and MR-Egger regression approaches introduced in Bowden et al., Int J Epi, 2015 <http://dx.doi.org/10.1093/ije/dyv080>.
-Use with summary data (i.e. per SNP/genotype associations with the disease outcome and exposure/phenotype).
+ - `mregger` implements the IVW and MR-Egger regression approaches introduced in Bowden et al. 2015.
+Use with summary data (per SNP/genotype associations with the disease outcome and exposure/phenotype).

- - `mrmedian` and `mrmedianobs` implement the unweighted, weighted, and penalized weighted median IV estimators robust to 50% invalid instruments in Bowden et al., Gen Epi, 2016 <http://dx.doi.org/10.1002/gepi.21965>.
+ - `mrmedian` and `mrmedianobs` implement the unweighted, weighted, and penalized weighted median IV estimators robust to 50% invalid instruments in Bowden et al. 2016.
 Use `mrmedian` with summary data and `mrmedianobs` with individual level data.

- - `mrmodal` implements the zero modal estimator of Hartwig et al., biorxiv, 2017 <http://dx.doi.org/10.1101/126102>.
+ - `mrmodal` implements the zero modal estimator of Hartwig et al. 2017.
 Use with summary data.

  - `mreggerplot` implements a scatter plot with fitted line (either from IVW, MR-Egger, or weighted median estimators) and confidence interval.